Anakapalli district

 Anakapalli district is a district in the Indian state of Andhra Pradesh.
 It was formed on 4 April 2022 from Anakapalli and Narsipatnam revenue divisions of the old Visakhapatnam district.
 The administrative headquarters are at Anakapalli.
+Sankaram, 3 km from Anakapalli is identified to be developed as the headquarters of the new district.

 Etymology

-This district is derived from its headquarters Anakapalli.
+This district name is derived from its headquarters Anakapalli.

 Geography

 This district is surrounded by Alluri Sitharama Raju district to the north, Kakinada district to the west, the Bay of Bengal to the south and Vizianagaram district and Visakhapatnam district to the east.